-A well rounded Creative Director needs to have the ability to develop ideas with their team, dive in to create themselves, and be constantly learning new skills.
-Knowing what tools to use, when to use them, and when to mentor.
+A well rounded Creative Director needs to have the ability to develop ideas with their team, outside agencies, dive in to create themselves, and be constantly learning new skills.
+Knowing what tools to use, what teams to bring in, when to use them, and when to mentor.
 Over the past 15 years, I’ve been lucky enough to sharpen these skills, and lead creative utilizing them with each project, client, and position.

 Positive and collaborative leadership is key for any design endeavor — from launching a successful campaign, new brand, website, or social strategy.

 Harnessing this energy during its early stages helps shape the creative.
 Have it be a brainstorming session, an in-person client kick-off, or a blank canvas.
 I strive to capture that initial spark, and then lead my team to fulfill directives, create with an open mind, and encourage collaboration to exceed expectations.

 To set the design quality and expectations for a creative team, one must be proficient in the industry standard tools.

 Setting design standards, from static to motion, helps create a consistent quality and set expectations for my team, projects, and clients.

 “Know how the house is built, before you decorate it”.

 As one of my former colleagues put it, it’s imperative to know the parameters and limitations in the ever-changing development landscape.
 Before putting pen to paper for a development task, I draw on UI/UX and coding experience to realistically shape creative.
 Ensuring a harmonious balance between dev and design is paramount before development; whether by me, my team or collaborations with outside developers.

 Reaching an organic audience by creating impactful campaigns is a constant (and exciting) creative evolution.

 Long gone are the days where a simple tweet or well-designed graphic could garner social buzz.
 Audiences have become savvy, platforms have flourished, and only true impactful “out-of-the-box” creative can capture attention.